 Social and Community Impact with Data

-The Department of Health Care Access and Information (HCAI) collects and manages data from approximately 9,500 California licensed health facilities, including 504 hospitals, and produces a variety of tools to make the data useful and meaningful.
+The Department of Health Care Access and Information (HCAI) collects and manages data from dozens of health plans, thousands of health facilities and prescription drug manufacturers, and tens-of-thousands of healthcare workforce practitioners and produces a variety of tools to make the data useful and meaningful.
 HCAI’s Social and Community Impact page highlights core data programs that provide transparency into the direct social and community impacts of California’s hospitals.
 HCAI recognizes the impact of the social determinants of health on outcomes and defines “Social and Community Impact” as programs providing transparency into efforts that address social injustices in the community considering the five priority areas of social drivers of health.

 HCAI produces various visualizations based on patient discharge data which can be stratified based on race, ethnicity, payer, sex, and more.
 Included below are examples of visualizations that demonstrate meaningful data of California’s diverse communities through an equity lens.
 See more of HCAI’s visualizations on our featured visualizations page.